BrunoFSimon/frameworkless_state_management/README.md

 # Frameworkless State Management Sample

-A sample about how to manage states using BLoC design pattern and ValueNotifier + ValueNotifierBuilder\n No packages like Mobx and Getx are needed
+A sample about how to manage states using BLoC design pattern and ValueNotifier + ValueNotifierBuilder<br />
+No packages like Mobx and Getx are needed